gonzzza007/CustomOperatorSamples/README.md

 * Spread - move each cell away from the center of the cube

 GeneratorSOP issues:
 * No normals!
-To be able to add normals to SOP plugin we can not share vertexes between faces.
-To get the normals add Facet SOP (unique points - ON, compute normals - ON)
+To be able to add normals we can not share vertexes between faces.
+Please use Facet SOP (unique points - ON, compute normals - ON)
 * Don't have VBO variant for all new generators.
 Not sure if it's possible
 * Input CHOP data must be normalised from -1.0 to 1.0
 * Input CHOP data is not checked for 'same coordinates' points, which might cause strange behaviour